 The Armstrong Center for Hope is your refuge for peace and transformation.
 Hope is a powerful life force, because it is our confident expectation that what we deeply desire will be ultimately fulfilled.
 Regardless of our life experiences, there are times in the human journey marked by significant pain and struggle.
 In those times, we can lose sight of the very purpose for which we were created.
 In the midst of challenging, even overwhelming circumstances, however, hope will sustain us.
 We invite you to choose hope rather than despair.
 Learn more about our services.
+Learn more about our virtual and in-person services below.

 COUNSELING & PSYCHOTHERAPY